BigfootDS/supercamo/docs/customPages/thebasics/01-thesupercamosingleton.md

+---
+title: 01 - The SuperCamo Singleton

+---

 This package is all about making it easier to manage multiple NeDB database connections within a single app's lifetime.
 The SuperCamo singleton is how that happens.

 Essentially, you should connect to a database via the SuperCamo singleton.
 The `SuperCamo.connect()` function returns a reference to the database client instance, and that same instance can be retrieved again in any file that uses the SuperCamo singleton too.